ELGAS Knowledge Hub

 Final Thoughts

-Proper maintenance, observing safety procedures, and using appropriate gas leak sensor devices can help keep you and your property safe and avoid fire hazards.
+Proper maintenance, observing safety procedures, and using an appropriate home gas leak detector (gas leak sensor) can help keep you and your property safe and avoid fire hazards.

 If you notice any subtle signs of a gas leak in house, turn off the gas at the meter or the gas bottle.